Level3-REST/site/doc/patterns/filter.md

 ---
 # Filter Pattern

-The Filter pattern by provides filtration affordances.
-It often complements List and Tree patterns but can also be used to filter another resource with filterable aspects.
-A filtered resource has a [Filter Info](#filter-info-resource) resource that describes the filter configuration.
+The Filter pattern provides filtration affordances.
+It often complements List and Tree patterns but can also be used to filter any resource with filterable aspects.
+The Filter pattern has a [Filter Info](#filter-info-resource) resource that describes the filter configuration.
 Clients can change the filter configuration with the [Filtration](#filtration-resource) resource.
 The elements in the resource should share the filterable properties for the filtered resource to make sense to the client.

 ![](filter/relations.svg){: .center-image}